jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateListPage/templateListPage.rst

    :width: 300
    :align: center

-2. In addition, there are four other categories accessible via the menu on the left side of the page.
+2. In addition, there are five other categories accessible via the menu on the left side of the page.
 Each category allows users to create folders and subfolders, which are displayed in an expandable tree structure

 .. image:: pic_templateListPage/categories.png
    :width: 300
    :align: center

+* The "Favorites" category displays all templates that were marked as favorite using the star icon or via the action menu on the template list.
-3. In the "Account templates" category, all templates with "Account" access level will be displayed
+* In the "Account templates" category, all templates with "Account" access level will be displayed

-In the "Official templates" category, all templates with "Official" access level will be displayed.
+* In the "Official templates" category, all templates with "Official" access level will be displayed.
-In the "Shared with you" category, all templates that have been explicitly shared with the current mailbox will be displayed.
+* In the "Shared with you" category, all templates that have been explicitly shared with the current mailbox will be displayed.
-In the "Community templates" category, it is possible to find templates with "Public" access via search.
+* In the "Community templates" category, it is possible to find templates with "Public" access via search.

-4. Each folder can be renamed, deleted, or moved to any other existing folder or to a newly created folder
+3. Each folder can be renamed, deleted, or moved to any other existing folder or to a newly created folder

 .. image:: pic_templateListPage/categoryFolderMenu.png
    :width: 300